Sanding terms – 28 definitions all about wood sanding

-A wood sanding cheat sheet for DIY beginners
+A wood sanding cheat sheet of sanding terms for DIY beginners

 Every keen DIYer knows that wood sanding is a necessary evil, or perhaps you are one of those people who actually find the process of wood sanding cathartic and satisfying and are now raising your eyebrows and tutting at the screen!
 Either way, if you are a beginner looking for info, the subject of wood sanding can be a bit overwhelming.
 I recently wrote a Guide to sanding wood for Real Homes, which has lots of process-related info – read it here.